$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds

 However in the second construction for the same space, we have the cofiber sequence $\S10\inj\Gr_1(\R^{3,1})\to\S22$.
 In this case the differential

 \emph{cannot} be zero, or we would have two conflicting answers.
-Rather, $d(1_{\M10})=\theta1_{\M22}$, and we have a splitting problem with $\ker(d)$ and $\cok(d)$.
+Rather, $d(1_{\M10})=\theta1_{\M22}$, and we have an extension problem with $\ker(d)$ and $\cok(d)$.
 While we already know the answer in this case, this problem is resolved generally by \cite{kronholm} and \cite{buddies}.
 Heuristically, the differential into the lower cone causes $\M10$ to `shift up' to become a $\M11$ while $\M22$ `shifts down' to a $\M21$, replicating the cohomology we expect from the first construction.